evahteri/csb-project-1/README.md

 The code in this repository is for demo purposes only and not to be run in public internet or distributed.

+## Bitter

+Bitter - a bit like twitter.
+With a severely faulty security configuration.

+#### Features

+- Creating a user

+- Posting on public feed

+- Sign in and Sign out

 ## How to run

 - Make sure you have Python 3.10 or newer installed.